henvic/pseudoterm/README.md

 }
 ```

 If you want to print to standard output, set EchoStream to `os.Stdout`.
-You most likely can leave CopyStreamError alone (it is more useful for debugging, and it is quite problematic to deal with it and different platforms).

 If you need to copy the output both to stdout and somewhere else, you might want to use `io.TeeReader`.

+CopyStreamError is useful for debugging, but quite problematic to rely on.

 Terminal methods you need to know about: